'Guardian Angel' describes pitched battle with New York looters: 'We don't surrender or retreat'

 CLICK HERE FOR THE FOX NEWS APP

-From Silwa's assessment, the organizers of the preceding peaceful protestors demanding justice for Floyd don't exert any control over what happens after curfew, and the intensity of the riots has spawned out of a "perfect storm" of conditions brought about by the extended coronavirus lockdown.
+From Sliwa's assessment, the organizers of the preceding peaceful protestors demanding justice for Floyd don't exert any control over what happens after curfew, and the intensity of the riots has spawned out of a "perfect storm" of conditions brought about by the extended coronavirus lockdown.

 "You have a lot of young men who aren't going to school, who aren't working and have been sheltered at home for months.
 In places like Los Angeles, they have been told that things won't be properly open for months – until September," he added.
 "So, there is nothing immediate for them to do, and the looting has become an event."